Design (M.F.A. and Certificate)

 DRAM 322a, Foundations in Drafting and Model Making This course offers the opportunity to explore various approaches to designer communication including: drawing, drafting, and physical modeling to expand methods, accuracy, and expediency of idea sharing.
 Required for all first-year projection designers and open to others with instructor approval.
 Alexander Woodward

 DRAM 334a/b, Projection in Practice This course is built in a series of modules preparing students for the collaborative task of creating projection for the stage.
 For grading purposes, any two modules constitute a full-term course.
 Opera Scenes anchor every fall; other modules rotate yearly.
 Fall Module 1: Projection design in collaboration with Yale Opera to create for the Fall Opera Scenes in Sprague Hall.
-Fall Module 2: Exploring the use of projection in dance.
-Spring Module 1: A consideration of new plays or a look at installation and performance art in practice.
+Fall Module 2: Exploration of imagery for new plays.
+Spring Module 1: A look at the technical requirements for use of projection in the collaborative space, testing surfaces, equipment and problem solving while exploring 2YCC projects.
 Modules may rotate in any given year.
 Consult the syllabus for more detail.
 Wendall K. Harrington, Shawn Boyle

 DRAM 338b, Professional Audio Engineer Development Skills for the NY Sound Practitioner Working in sound in New York is like working nowhere else.
 In this course, we discuss the skills needed to navigate life in the city, both from the industry’s standpoint and from a more human angle.
 We discuss assistant design paperwork, Broadway-style mixing, unions as well as finances, subsistence jobs, and finding an apartment.
 This class is mostly in the form of discussion with limited homework or suggested readings.
 Elizabeth Sesha Coleman